 Ayurvedic psychology take us to self-examination and Self-realization.
 It doesn’t end in the mind.
 In this regard, it warns us not to get too caught in the mind.
 The best way to harmonize the mind is to return to the Self behind the mind and its stream of thoughts.

-Conclusion: Modern Ayurveda in India, with its joint Ayurveda-allopathic training, has reduced both the yogic and psychological components of traditional Ayurveda.
+Conclusion: Modern Ayurveda in India, with its joint Ayurveda-allopathic training, has reduced both the yogic and psychological components of traditional Ayurveda, though it is slowly bringing these back.
 Western Ayurveda, with its yogic and naturalistic background, as well as its application in the western context of psychological unhappiness, has a greater interest and need for this psychological aspect of Ayurveda.
-A revival of Ayurvedic psychological is an important consideration, if not prime trend, for the new global Ayurveda.
+A revival of Ayurvedic psychology is an important consideration, if not prime trend, for the new global Ayurveda.

 Yet whether it is the application of diet, herbs, massage, Pancha Karma, life-style changes, mantra or meditation, the psychological component of Ayurveda is always important and should be thoroughly grasped by the serious student.
 Ayurvedic psychology can also be a good field of specialization as well.